joelphimes/Niger-Political-Shift-Examination/README.md

 Image Source:https://en.wikipedia.org/wiki/Coat_of_arms_of_Niger

 Analysis:\
-In 2023, Niger underwent a significant political shift that led to noticeable instability.
+As mentioned above, in 2023, Niger underwent a significant political shift that led to noticeable instability.
 Unraveling the factors driving this turbulence is vital for understanding Niger's trajectory and shaping policies that could foster stability in the region.
-This analysis revolves around six critical analytical goals:
+This analysis revolves around six analytical goals:

 (1) Niger Governance: Examine Three World Governance Indicators from 1996 to 2022  (26 years).\
 By examining the World Governance Indicators for 26 years (1996-2022), This analysis seeks to understand how governance trends may have influenced the current political climate.
 This could highlight trend-based insights into the systematic strengths or weaknesses that shaped the 2023 instability.\